-The AC has reviewed the rationale and terms of the Group's IPT and is of the view that the IPT are on normal commercial terms and are not prejudicial to the interests of the shareholders.
+For the year under review, the AC has reviewed the rationale and terms of the IPTs and is of the view that the IPTs are carried out fairly on an arm's length basis, on normal commercial terms and not prejudicial to the interests of the shareholders.

 The Company does not have a shareholders' mandate for IPT.
-Details of IPT for the year ended 31 December 2023 are as follows:
+Details of IPT for the year ended 31 December 2024 are as follows: